 - and takes less than 20 minutes to assemble!

 Because I wanted this recipe to be quick and easy, I use peanut butter chips instead of actual peanut butter.
 This may sound a little strange a first… but I assure you the chips give the perfect amount of peanut butter flavor!
 Plus, they don’t leave a greasy residue, which I found happened all too often when I tested the recipe with peanut butter.
-In addition to the peanut butter chips, you’ll need white chocolate, sweetened condensed milk, butter, and flaky sea salt.
-That’s it!
+If you have leftovers, you can use them in my White Chocolate Reese’s Pieces Peanut Butter Chip Cookies or my White Chocolate Peanut Butter Blondies.